 - Obtain public comment and be reflective of the community's voice

 Each year in April, the Town begins recruiting applicants for upcoming vacancies.
-Applications are accepted and candidates are interviewed by a team consisting of the Council liaison, Town staff members and a current member of the board or commission.
+Applications are accepted and candidates are interviewed by a team consisting of the Town Council liaison, Town staff members and a current member of the board or commission.
 Recommendations for appointments are made to Council for formal approval.
-Terms usually begin June 1.

 - Appointees serve without compensation in an advisory role.